denkuz22/arrests-for-marijuana-possession-analysis/README.md

 The project utilizes various data analysis techniques, including descriptive statistics, data visualization, and exploratory data analysis (EDA).
 These techniques help uncover meaningful insights and patterns within the dataset, enabling a deeper understanding of marijuana arrests.

 Python programming language and popular libraries such as panda and Plotly are employed to perform the data analysis tasks.
 The Jupyter Notebook environment is used to document and present the analysis process.

-## Results and Findings

-Throughout the analysis, several key findings and insights emerge, including:

-- Temporal trends in marijuana arrests, indicating changes in enforcement patterns over time
-- Demographic disparities, such as variations in arrest rates based on age, gender, and race
-- Geographical hotspots for marijuana-related arrests, highlighting areas with higher enforcement activities
-- Potential effects of marijuana legalization on arrest rates

-The analysis provides a comprehensive understanding of marijuana arrests, offering valuable insights into the social, legal, and law enforcement aspects of this topic.

 ## How to Use